bmedicke/REED/readme.md

 in the Von Neumann architecture.
-To avoid the Von Neumann bottleneck multiple levels of caches are added between CPU and memory (L1-Ln cache) and a seperate cache for instructions and data ist used in the lowest level (similar to the Harvard architecture).
+To avoid the Von Neumann bottleneck multiple levels of caches are added between CPU and memory (L1-Ln cache) and a seperate cache for instructions and data is used in the lowest level (similar to the Harvard architecture).

 The resulting architecture is called Modified Harvard or